2 Nautical Days in Nice

 Villa Masséna Musée

-Next door to Le Negresco you’ll find the Villa Masséna Musée, an architectural jewel of the Promenade des Anglais built between 1898 and 1901 by Danish architect Hans-Georg Tersling.
-Through a scenography—or design of theatrical scenery—which combines graphic arts, furniture and objects from the period, this museum showcases the art and history of the French Riviera from the annexation of Nice to France until the end of the Belle Epoque.
+Next door to Le Negresco you’ll find the Villa Masséna Musée, an architectural jewel of the Promenade des Anglais built between 1898 and 1901.
+Through scenography—or the design of theatrical scenery—which combines graphic arts, furniture, and objects from the period, this museum showcases the art and history of the French Riviera from the annexation of Nice to France until the end of the Belle Époque.

 Among other notable pieces, Napoleon's death mask made by Doctor Arnolt is highlighted alongside Empress Joséphine's tiara offered to her by her brother-in-law Joachim Murat, King of Naples.
-Inside you’ll meet the landscape painters of the 19th century, and bear witness to the work of art that is the ground floor of the neoclassical Villa, thanks to the sumptuous interior decoration envisioned by architects Hans-Georg Tersling and Aaron Messiah.
+Inside, you’ll meet the landscape painters of the 19th century and bear witness to the work of art that is the ground floor of this neoclassical Villa, thanks to the sumptuous interior decoration envisioned by architects Hans-Georg Tersling and Aaron Messiah.
 Open every day between 10:00 AM - 6:00 PM, €10 will bring you inside the museum, however you can also admire the historic garden surrounding the property for free.

 Plage Beau Rivage